 My time at Oxford went by in a blur of sweaty bops and essay crises so it's perhaps only in retrospect that I can appreciate what a privilege it was to have been an undergraduate at Teddy Hall.
 I'd love to be able to help ensure that future generations of students have access to the same wonderful opportunities.
 I'm a novelist and as anyone in the creative industries knows, it can be hard to predict your income from year to year.
 Sometimes you're more in need of a charitable donation than able to give one!
 Planned giving is a great way to honour your commitment to the Hall if you can't write a cheque in the moment.
 It goes without saying that it's never too early to write a will and it would be lovely to see some new faces at the Floreat Aula dinners!
 Chris Manby (1990, Experimental Psychology)

-Recently I went to see my Solicitor, to review my will following the death of my wife.
+Recently I went to see my solicitor, to review my will following the death of my wife.
 The mortgage is paid off, I live reasonably within my means, and give a certain amount to charitable causes. including a modest amount periodically to the Hall.
 But I am cautious, and there is always uncertainty over what might eventually be needed for my own health care in old age.
-And I have eight grandchildren: who knows what help they may need with their education in the future?
-Yet I reckon that I owe a huge debt of gratitude for all that I gained in my career, and friendships, and life in general, from the three years at the Hall under John Kellv.

-I came away from my Solicitor with the clear conclusion that I could get the best of both worlds (financially, at least!) by leaving a legacy.
+And I have eight grandchildren; who knows what help they may need with their education in the future?
+Yet I reckon that I owe a huge debt of gratitude for all that I gained in my career, and friendships, and life in general, from the three years at the Hall under John Kelly.
+I came away from my solicitor with the clear conclusion that I could get the best of both worlds (financially, at least!) by leaving a legacy.
 If I need the money in old age, it is mine; but a percentage of whatever is not spent can go to help future generations of students.
 There should be adequate funds for family needs, and a simple codicil provides that a percentage of my residuary estate, after all other gifts, goes to the Hall.
 I warmly commend this thinking to you, too.

-Michael Cansdale (1956, Law)

-The history of the Hall and much of its development can be traced to those generous Aularians who chose to remember the Hall in their will.

-In 1631 the first of these benefactions was by Principal John Rawlinson (1610-1631) who bequeathed £6 for a series of divinity lectures.

-Today Aularians of all generations continue this generous tradition and bequests are used to directly support students, teaching and the fabric of the Hall.
-However modest, legacies go a significant way to develop the Hall's reputation as a first-class teaching institution and maintain the warm and friendly community that values its 'Hall Spirit'.
+Michael Cansdale (1956, Law) The history of the Hall and much of its development can be traced to those generous Aularians who chose to remember the Hall in their will.
+In 1631, the first of these benefactions was by Principal John Rawlinson (1610-1631) who bequeathed £6 for a series of divinity lectures.
+Today, Aularians of all generations continue this generous tradition - bequests are used to directly support students and help the Hall to reach its £50m goal for the HALLmarks campaign, which will deliver vital and visionary investment in the physical, intellectual, pastoral and cultural aspects of our 800-year-old college.
+However modest, legacies go a significant way to developing the Hall's reputation as a first-class teaching institution and maintaining the warm and friendly community that values its 'Hall Spirit'.
 We are truly grateful to everyone who has already chosen to remember the Hall in their will, and if you are considering this type of gift, thank you.